Written By: Chevron

 Related article: 7 Best Waterproof MP3 Players for Swimmers

 Every swimmer (in my humble opinion) should have ear drops.
-Ear drops help prevent swimmer’s ears, which in turn, keeps swimmers in the water longer.
-Use it after every practice, whether that’s at a pool or in a lake.
+Ear drops help prevent swimmer’s ears, which can be painful and may require medication.
+Swimmers should use 1-2 drops in each ear after every workout, whether that’s at a pool or in a lake.
+I’m partial to Swim-EAR because it has a good cap to keep it from leaking.

 Related article: 7 Things Every Swimmer Should Have